Evolution of color vision in primates: Cones and opsins

 In vertebrates, both of these are almost perfectly correlated to an individual's cone complement.

 The retina comprises several different classes of photoreceptors, including cone cells and rod cells.
 Rods usually do not contribute to color vision (except in mesopic conditions) and have not evolved significantly in the era of primates, so they will not be discussed here.
 It is the cone cells, which are used for photopic vision, that facilitate color vision.

 Each type - or class - of cones is defined by its opsin, a protein fundamental to the visual cycle that tunes the cell to certain wavelengths of light.
 The opsins present in cone cells are specifically called photopsin.
 The spectral sensitivities of the opsins are dependent on their genetic sequence.
 The most important (and often only important for discussions of opsin evolution) parameter of the spectral sensitivity is the peak wavelength, i.e. the wavelength of light to which they are most sensitive.
-For example, a typical human L-opsin has a peak wavelength of 560nm.
+For example, a typical human L-opsin has a peak wavelength of 560 nm.
 The cone complement defines an individual's set of cones in their retina - usually consistent with the set of opsins in their genome.

 The breadth of an individual's visual spectrum is equal to the minimum and maximum wavelengths to which at least one of their cones is sensitive.
 In vertebrates, the dimensionality of the color gamut is usually equal to the number of cones/opsins, though this simple equivalence breaks down for invertebrates.